 The upper side of the wings is a deep blue-black color with iridescent blue markings, while the underside is a mottled brown and white with the aforementioned red spots.

-These butterflies can be found in a variety of habitats, including forests, meadows, and gardens, and are typically seen from May to September.
+These butterflies can be found in various habitats, including forests, meadows, and gardens, and are typically seen from May to September.

 5. Eastern Tiger Swallowtail